PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The elementwise NHWC→NCHW fanout roundtrip owner returns one rewrite counter and has two production occurrences under the same layout-optimization guard.
 The first follows the captured late Concat cleanup dictionary; the second precedes terminal singleton-MaxPool/Reshape orchestration.
-Both results are currently discarded.
-Strict characterization fixes distinct phase targets, both guards, and their four outer boundaries.
+Both results are retained under distinct phase targets inside their original guards.
+The model-only callback contract and all four outer boundaries remain fixed.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned